eoas-ubc/paged_css/Readme.md

 # Four versions of the same jupyter notebook

-This folder contains four versions of a noteboo:
+This folder contains four versions of a notebook:

 1. [quiz4_2019t1.ipynb](quiz4_2019t1.ipynb) -- json version